Does Your Firm Need Backup Internet?

 Protect your Firm

 Firstly, it’s important to understand the different types of failures that can impact your firm.
-The most common reasons to lost connectivity are:
+The most common reasons for lost connectivity are:

 - ISP ‘internal issues’.
 This are faults within the network of your ISP and will often be resolved within a couple of hours.